MESSAGE FROM ENGINEER-IN-CHIEF ON 240TH CORPS DAY

 Our personnel in Military Survey are matching pace with dynamic changes in the technological development as per the requirements of the Army in totality.
 Military Survey has taken up several initiatives in Digital Mapping and Survey Techniques.
 As part of Smart Armed Forces stations, a total of 18 military stations have been mapped using drones.
 Military Survey has modernised the procedure for clearance by Single Point Clearance Committee (SPCC) by creating an online web portal for grant of permission to civil agencies on Aerial Photographs / Remote Sensing Survey.

 We as Sappers, have encouraged and nurtured the budding talent in sports and adventure and the personnel of the Corps have brought laurels by performing well at both national and international levels.
 In the year gone by, our sportsmen have won six Gold, four Silver and one Bronze Medals at the international level in sports like Boxing, Rowing, Acrobatics, Athletics, Lawn Tennis and even Iron Man competitions.
 Nb Sub Dattu Baban Bhokanal was conferred with the prestigious Arjuna Award for his outstanding performance in Rowing.
 Our sights are set high and more promising results are on the horizon.

 I also take the opportunity to pay homage to all our martyrs of the Corps because of whom we walk tall today.
 Lastly, I call upon one and all to rededicate themselves, with renewed vigour and seamless synergy, as we are the architects of the future of the nation.
 Our efforts today shall shape the destiny of our Nation and stand as a beacon for the future generations to emulate.

-Once again, I wish all members of the Corps and their families the very best in all future endeavors.
+I wish all the members of the Corps and their families the very best in all future endeavours.

 Jai Hind !